jnaiman/is542_spring2020/week16/README.md

-# Week 16: Lasso Regression with CV, Intro to Unsupervised learning (PCA)
+# Week 16: Lasso Regression with CV, Extra: Intro to Unsupervised learning (PCA)

 We'll keep thinking about Lasso/Ridge regression for Linear Regression, think a little bit about unsupervised learning, and talk about "where to go from here".